-These gingerbread cookies are chewy and warming, perfect during the holiday season.
-Made with freshly grated ginger they are the ideal after dinner treat or a great cookie for a Christmas cookie swap.
+These gluten-free gingerbread cookies are chewy and warming, perfect during the holiday season.
+Made with freshly grated ginger they are the ideal after-dinner treat.
+They are also a great cookie for a Christmas cookie swap.

 I love baking during the Christmas season.
 Growing up my mother and I would bake hundreds of cookies and throughout December give them to friends and family.
 Gingerbread has such a familiarity with the winter season, due to its warming spices such as ginger, cardamom, and cinnamon.

-There are different varieties of molasses, five to be exact, and depending on each one you choose your cookies may turn out lighter or darker.
-I chose to use unsulphered organic blackstrap molasses, which gave my cookies a darker colour.
+There are different varieties of molasses, five to be exact.
+Depending on the one you choose your cookies may turn out lighter or darker.
+I chose to use unsulphured organic blackstrap molasses, which gave my cookies a darker colour.
 If you’d like a lighter cookie you can choose to use light molasses.

 If you try out this recipe this holiday season let us know!
 Leave a comment, rate it and tag a photo #holistickenko on Instagram!
 Have a wonderfully positive day everyone!